 With predictive maintenance, much of the guesswork is removed because maintenance decisions can be made based on the historical and real-time data from the machine itself.
-For example, wireless vibration and temperature sensors like the QM42VT Series from Banner can detect signs of misaligned, loose or worn parts on a machine.
+For example, wireless sensors that measure vibration and temperature, current, and pressure can detect machine and system faults that can lead to unplanned downtime and machine failure.
 The wireless sensors then transmit that information to a wireless controller that makes data available immediately (via text or email alerts) and for long term analysis.

-By monitoring machine components in real-time for increases in vibration and temperature, problems can be detected and resolved before they become too severe and cause additional damage or result in unplanned downtime.
+By monitoring machine components in real-time, problems can be detected and resolved before they become too severe and cause additional damage or result in unplanned downtime.
 Over time, the historical data creates a valuable machine performance log that can be used to make more informed maintenance decisions down the line.